EllCodeRW/interview-address-book/README.md

 ## Technologies

 * Use MySQL for data storage
-* Use Symfony to create the APIs
+* Use GraphQL to create the APIs
-* Use Ionic With Angular to create the front-end of the app
+* Use Ionic With Angular/ReactJS to create the front-end of the app

 ## How to send this to us